james23943/secretary-chimpington/SECURITY.md

 ## Acknowledgments

-We appreciate the efforts of the security community in identifying and responsibly disclosing vulnerabilities.
-Thank you for helping us keep this project secure.
+I appreciate the efforts of the security community in identifying and responsibly disclosing vulnerabilities.
+Thank you for helping me keep this project secure.